 Let’s have a chat about all the wonderful ways that Microsoft SharePoint benefits your business.
-With the vast array business-related productivity tools and software packages, it frequently feels like there’s too much to choose from.
+With the vast array of business-related productivity tools and software packages, it frequently feels like there’s too much to choose from.
 If your business is already running several tools and platforms, the prospect of adding another (or migrating to a new one) can be exhausting.
-In business we often work with the default tool we are exposed to, and that tool is often not the best for the job.
+In business, we often work with the default tool we are exposed to.
+This tool, though, is often not the best for the job.

 What is SharePoint?

 Ultimately, it’s a platform.
 If you need a way simplify your document sharing and collaboration, then SharePoint is the tool you need.
 Share files and documents within your team or organisation without needing to keep track of the latest version.

 It’s a cloud-based server for all your internal resources and files that anyone within your organisation could need.
 Consider it as an internal directory containing all the information you could need to perform any task or project within your business.
 And if it doesn’t exist, you can create it.

 As a part of the Office 365 suite, SharePoint naturally integrates with other Microsoft Apps.
 This especially applies to Microsoft Teams.
 Teams and SharePoint work hand-in-hand to make your collaborative projects significantly simpler and easier (but we can delve more into that later).

 It works by creating a secure site that can be used to store, share, access and organise information.
 This site is your team’s private directory for hosting all documentation relevant to that team or project.
 It greatly simplifies the collaboration process.